douglaz/psl/Getting-Started-with-CLI.md

 `java -jar psl-cli-2.0-SNAPSHOT.jar -infer -model simple_cc.psl -data simple_cc.data`

-You should now see output that looks like this:
+You should now see output that looks like this (note that the order of the output lines may differ):

 ```
 data:: loading:: ::starting